vmware-archive/hillview/docs/userManual.md

 The data is sorted in decreasing order of frequency.
 Each row displays a combination of values and its count and relative frequency within the dataset.
-A special that may appear is "Everything else", which indicates the estimated number of rows that do not appear frequently enough to be above the chosen threshold.
+A special value that may appear is "Everything else", which indicates the estimated number of rows that do not appear frequently enough to be above the chosen threshold.